isomerpages/moe-damaisec/pages/e Open House.md

 <p><strong>Learning for Life Programme (LLP): Character Development through Water and Adventure Sports</strong>
 </p>
 <p>Our LLP immerses students in real-life experiences that build character,
-instill values, and cultivate positive attitudes.
+instil values, and cultivate positive attitudes.
 Through exciting water and adventure sports, students also strengthen their people skills, develop self-expression, and foster resilience.
 Dive into the details of our LLP
 <a href="https://www.damaisec.moe.edu.sg/our-curriculum/learning-for-life-programme-character-development-through-water-and-adventure-sports/" rel="noopener" target="_blank">here</a>!</p>